Anti-ballistic missile: India

-Surface to air missiles and gun systems as the inner-most ring of defense.
-Previously planned to acquire NASAMS-II.
-But Indian Air Force deterred by high cost is now looking at domestic alternative (potentially land-based VL-SRSAM).
+Iran

-The current Phase-1 of the Indian ABM system can intercept ballistic missiles of range up to 2,000 km and the Phase-2 will increase it up to 5,000 km.
+Iran used Arman and S-300 missile systems for ballistic missile defense.

 Israel

 Arrow 2

 The Arrow project was begun after the U.S. and Israel agreed to co-fund it on 6 May 1986.

 The Arrow ABM system was designed and constructed in Israel with financial support by the United States by a multibillion-dollar development program called "Minhelet Homa" (Wall Administration) with the participation of companies like Israel Military Industries, Tadiran and Israel Aerospace Industries.

 During 1998 the Israeli military conducted a successful test of their Arrow missile.
 Designed to intercept incoming missiles travelling at up to 2-mile/s (3 km/s), the Arrow is expected to perform much better than the Patriot did in the Gulf War.
 On 29 July 2004 Israel and the United States carried out a joint experiment in the US, in which the Arrow was launched against a real Scud missile.
 The experiment was a success, as the Arrow destroyed the Scud with a direct hit.
 During December 2005 the system was deployed successfully in a test against a replicated Shahab-3 missile.
 This feat was repeated on 11 February 2007.